ash/raku-course/docs/README.md

 The course is written by [Andrew Shitov](https://andrewshitov.com), who is following the development of Raku since about 2000 (when it was known as Perl 6).
 He is the author of a number of [books about programming in Raku](https://andrewshitov.com/books).
 The material in the course is based on daily experience, particulary on contributing to [The Weekly Challenge](https://perlweeklychallenge.org) and reviewing the solutions of other participants, as well as on the experience obtained from using Raku as the main language for the [Covid Observer](https://covid.observer) website.

-## Contribution, terms of use, and feedback
+## Contributing, terms of use, and feedback

 The creation of the course is supported by the grant of [The Perl Foundation](https://www.perlfoundation.org).
 You can use the course for self-study or as a set of ready-to-use materials for teaching others.